Self-Defence of the Republic of Poland: Ideology

-Pins of the party.
-The left one was in use between 1992 and 2009, and the right one has been in use since 2009.

 Samoobrona espouses protectionist, nationalist and socialist views, representing a synthesis of the Polish peasant movement, Catholic social teaching and the socialist tradition of the Polish People's Republic.
-Samoobrona is considered a radical, agrarian and populist party representing the interests of social groups impoverished by the capitalist transition; the party appeals to the nostalgia for communist Poland, particularly the era of Edward Gierek and the communitarian way of life from that period, represented by institutions such as the State Agricultural Farms.
+It is considered a radical, agrarian and populist party representing the interests of social groups impoverished by the capitalist transition; it appeals to the nostalgia for communist Poland, particularly the era of Edward Gierek and the communitarian way of life from that period, represented by institutions such as the State Agricultural Farms.
 Samoobrona is classified as a far-left party based on the poorest economic classes, and has explicitly communist origins.
 It is widely considered socialist - political scientists such as Sarah de Lange, Gerrit Voerman, Klaus Bachmann and Rafał Pankowski also described the party as socialist.
 The party was described as socialist by the media as well, such as the Gość Niedzielny, Newsweek Polska, and The Guardian.
-Samoobrona is also Eurosceptic, anti-globalization and opposes USA, which it accuses of 'colonizing' Poland.
+The party is Eurosceptic, anti-globalization and opposes USA, which it accuses of 'colonizing' Poland.

+The party's leadership had a strongly national communist background, and apart from Party X and National Party "Fatherland", Samoobrona became the main party to which the national communist wing of the Polish United Workers' Party found refuge in.
+Former members of the communist security service had prominent positions in the party, serving as party activists and Lepper's advisors; the party espoused a "clear nostalgia for the former regime", identifying Polish socialism with stability and social welfare.
+Samoobrona's leadership included several prominent figures from the Endocommunist Patriotic Union Grunwald and the former communist party’s nationalist hard-line faction — notably Edward Kowalczyk, who had been a deputy premier in the martial law government.
+Jarosław Tomasiewicz described the party's ideology as "diluted National Bolshevism", given the party's strongly nationalist but also communist appeal.
+Samoobrona openly called for a restoration of communism in Poland.